APPLICABLE TO ALL MEMBERS OF THE KGS SCHOOL COMMUNITY (PAST AND PRESENT)

 QUERIES AND COMPLAINTS

-Any comments or queries on this policy should be directed to the Privacy Officer using the following contact details:
+Any comments or queries on this policy should be directed to the Director of Finance & Operations using the following contact details:

 Kingston Grammar School